 A “plant-based” diet centers around eating whole, plant-based foods in their most natural and unrefined state.
-Plant-based eating isn’t just about eating fruits, veggies, legumes, grains, nuts and seeds; it’s also about removing ALL animal products like meat, fish, eggs, and dairy.
+Plant-based eating isn’t just about eating fruits, veggies, legumes, grains, nuts, and seeds; it’s also about removing ALL animal products like meat, fish, eggs, and dairy.
 All oils, including olive and coconut, are either used very sparingly or completely eliminated.
-They are usually not part of a whole foods, plant-based diet because they are heavily refined; are 100% fat; are very high in calories; and contain little to no nutritional value.
-Because there are no animal products in a plant-based diet, it’s easy to see why some consider plant-based diets to be the same as vegan.
+They are usually not part of a whole-foods, plant-based diet because they are heavily refined; are 100% fat; are very high in calories, and contain little to no nutritional value.
+Because there are no animal products in a plant-based diet, it’s easy to see why some consider plant-based diets to be the same as a vegan.

 Lifestyle & Food